Search Results for

 The flags listed below can be used with any of the commands listed in the above tables.

-Tool Command Options Description
+Command Options

-TSCVerifyTool -vl, /vl Flag to turn on verbose messages.
+-vl,/vl Flag to turn on verbose

--notpm, /notpm Flag to allow user to collect DPD on non-TPM system or board.
+-notpm,/notpm Flag to allow user to collect DPD on non-TPM system or board.

--nohdd, /nohdd Flag to allow user to skip the hard drive in generating DPD file.
+-nohdd,/nohdd Flag to allow user to skip the hard drive in generating DPD file.

--ecc, /ecc Flag to specify to retrieve the EK TPM certificate using ECC algorithm.
+-ecc,/ecc Flag to specify to retrieve the EK TPM certificate using ECC algorithm.

--server, /server Flag to support server features: BMC, FRU, SDR & etc.
+-server,/server Flag to support server features: BMC, FRU, SDR & etc.

--dsg, /dsg Flag to support DSG server configurations.
+-dsg,/dsg Flag to support DSG server configurations.

-Scan system command SCANSYSTEM
+Scan System Command SCANSYSTEM

 This command scans the platform to read the current platform values and sends the platform component values to the console.
 The SCANSYSTEM command does not involve an input or output file; all output is directed to the console.